ialbluwi/11102-f25/lessons/passwords.md

 ## Summary

 Here is a summary of best practices for storing passwords securely:
-1. Store passwords encrypted.
+1. Store passwords hashed.
-2. Use a one-way hash function for encryption.
+2. Use a one-way hash function for hashing.
 3. Use a unique salt for each password before hashing.
 4. Use a slow hash function designed for password storage (e.g., bcrypt, scrypt).